 Screen Door: The wait can be daunting at this perpetually packed East Burnside standout.
 But like a gracious Southern belle, the down-home dinner menu here rarely fails to please guests.
 Try the fried oyster eggs Benedict, or enlist a friend to help tackle the jaw-dropping plate of crunchy fried chicken breasts stacked on a sweet-potato waffle.
 On the lighter side, rotating seasonal specials highlight fresh ingredients like heirloom tomatoes and peaches.
 Whatever you order, pair it with a side of praline bacon.

-Tasty n Sons: The eclectic menu at this industrial-chic restaurant flaunts international flavors — think Burmese pork stew, kimchi with rice, Israeli shakshuka and a full English breakfast — as well as classic brunch favorites like thick-cut French toast with luscious blueberry compote.
+Tasty n Alder: The eclectic menu at this industrial-chic restaurant flaunts international flavors —with dishes like Burmese pork stew, kimchi with rice, Israeli shakshuka and a full English breakfast, as well as classic brunch favorites like thick-cut French toast with luscious blueberry compote.
 Chef John Gorham sends plates out family-style, allowing diners to taste a wide variety of his signature flavors.
-If you love libations with brunch, try one of the restaurant’s six takes on the Bloody Mary, with creative additions like beef jerky and beer.
-Spin-off restaurant Tasty n Alder boasts the same industrial chic taste, but a slightly different menu draws daring diners looking for highlights like the Korean fried chicken served under a fried egg or the potatoes bravas with eggs over-easy.
+If you love libations with brunch, try one of the restaurant’s takes on the Bloody Mary, with creative additions like beef jerky and beer.

 Tin Shed Garden Café: An Alberta Arts District staple, this funky little shack is notable for its rib-sticking fare such as fluffy biscuits drenched in apple-wood-smoked bacon gravy and crisp potato cakes topped with free-range eggs and a veritable riot of organic veggies.
 The cozy garden seating has an outdoor fireplace and is dog-friendly, adding to the convivial feel.